karl-cardenas-coding/go-lambda-cleanup/README.md

 Flags:
   -s, --enableSharedCredentials   Leverages the default ~/.aws/credentials file (bool) -h, --help                      help for gcl
+  -p, --profile string            Specify the AWS profile to leverage for authentication.
   -r, --region string             Specify the desired AWS region to target.
   -v, --verbose                   Set to true to enable debugging (bool)